UkkyNtem/cloudwatch-dashboard/README.md

 - Understand how different services behave together
 - Make better decisions based on clear data

-CloudWatch dashboards are especially helpful for beginners because they offer instant feedback on how your services are running.
+CloudWatch dashboards are especially helpful because they offer instant feedback on how your services are running.

 ## What I Learned